 How should I go about choosing a surgeon?

-Make sure you find a plastic surgeon who is trained to carry out liposuction, although there is no single qualification for this.
-Get advice from your GP about surgeons in your area and check whether the surgeon is registered on the General Medical Council’s specialist register.
-It’s also important to find out if your surgeon is registered with either the British Association of Aesthetic Plastic Surgeons (BAAPS) or the British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS).
+Make sure you find a plastic surgeon who is trained to carry out liposuction.
+Get advice from your GP and check whether the surgeon is on the General Medical Council’s specialist register.
+It’s also important to find out if your surgeon is registered with a professional association.

 Liposuction is an operation to remove unwanted body fat to change the shape of your body.